 All of the wood I use is of AAA grade quality.
 I have a stock of rare quality wood that is no longer available on the world market just waiting for you to pick for your bespoke guitar build.
 If you know what character of sound you want your instrument to have, then I can advise you as to what wood to use.
 Most of my instruments feature 3 or 4 different woods in the construction.

-Violins are personally handcrafted by Doug to exacting requirements including customer choice of exotic woods, machine heads, pearl and abalone inlay work and freedom of choice for the shape.
+Violins are personally handcrafted by Doug to exacting requirements including customer choice of exotic woods, machine heads, violin rosin, pearl and abalone inlay work and freedom of choice for the shape.
 Classical users of these Wilkes electric violins include Miss Jane Burgess.

 The electrics are provided via a built-in transducer in the bridge, which are supplied by Ashworth, the leaders in the field of electric violins.

 The body shape can be carved in the customers initials such as Jane Burgess’ violin, personally sculpted into the shape of JB.
 Additionally you can check out this article about Viola vs Violin: 5 Key Differences Between The Two Instruments.

 Pictured above are examples of the “Initials” range.
 Violins for Sharon Corr and Vanessa May are under construction.